anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 - **Chapter 01 - Introduction**: Overall scope of the Reference Model document including the goals and objectives of the project.
   >	**Audience**: This chapter is written for a general technical audience with interest in this topic.
-- **Chapter 02 - VNF requirements & Analysis**: High level requirements and core principles needed to understand how the model was developed.
+- **Chapter 02 - Workload requirements & Analysis**: High level requirements and core principles needed to understand how the model was developed.
 Addresses the thinking behind the decisions that were made.
   >	**Audience**: This chapter is written for architects and others with an interest in how the decisions were made.
 - **Chapter 03 - Modelling**:  The high-level cloud infrastructure model itself.
   >	**Audience**: This chapter is written for architects and others who wants to gain a quick high-level understanding of the model.
 - **Chapter 04 - Infrastructure Capabilities, Metrics, and Catalogue**:  Details about the capabilities needed to support the various types of workloads and how the capabilities are applied to the model.
 The details regarding T-shirt sizes and other considerations are found in this section.
-  >	**Audience**: This chapter is written for architects, developers and others who need to develop infrastructure or write VNF applications.
+  >	**Audience**: This chapter is written for architects, developers and others who need to develop infrastructure or write applications.
 - **Chapter 05 - Featureset and Requirements from Infrastructure**: This chapter goes into more details on what needs to be part of the cloud infrastructure.
 It describes the software and hardware capabilities and configurations recommended for the different types of cloud infrastructure profiles.
   > **Audience**: This chapter is written for architects, developers and others who need to develop infrastructure or write workload applications.
 - **Chapter 06 - External Interfaces**:  This chapter covers APIs and any actual interfaces needed to communication with the workloads themselves and any other external components.